syncfusion-content/maui-docs/MAUI/DataGrid/data-binding.md

 {% endhighlight %}
 {% endtabs %}

-All the data operations (sorting, grouping, filtering and etc.) are supported when you are binding complex property.
-If the data operations are not working as expected, set [DataGridColumn.UseBindingValue]() as `true` to make it work.

 ### Limitations when binding complex property

 * SfDataGrid doesn’t support [LiveDataUpdateMode](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.DataGrid.SfDataGrid.html#Syncfusion_Maui_DataGrid_SfDataGrid_LiveDataUpdateModeProperty) - `AllowDataShaping` and `AllowSummaryUpdate`.